 The term ‘partner’ refers to a member of Osborne Clarke LLP.
 Any advice given by any individual member, employee, or consultant is the responsibility of Osborne Clarke LLP and not the individual.

-Osborne Clarke LLP is not authorised or regulated by the Financial Conduct Authority (“FCA”) or Prudential Regulation Authority (“PRA”) in the UK.
-Osborne Clarke LLP is included on the register maintained by the FCA so that we may carry on insurance mediation activity, which is broadly the advising on, selling and administration of insurance contracts.
-This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by the SRA.
-The register can be accessed via the FCA website at www.fca.org.uk/register.
+We are not authorised by the Financial Conduct Authority.
+However, we are included on the register maintained by the Financial Conduct Authority so that we can carry on insurance distribution activity, which is broadly the advising on, selling and administration of insurance contracts.
+This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by the Solicitors Regulation Authority.
+The register can be accessed via the Financial Conduct Authority website at www.fca.gov.uk/firms/financial-services-register.

 Osborne Clarke LLP is a member entity of Osborne Clarke Verein, a Swiss verein.
 A list of the other member entities can be found at http://www.osborneclarke.com/verein/ along with our relationship with those entities.